Select Your Location

 Remuneration paid to the auditor shall be fixed by the shareholders in general meeting or it can be delegated to the Board.
 All out of pocket expenses incurred on behalf of the Company shall be paid in addition the remuneration paid to him.

 No need to file any resolution for the appointment of First Auditor.

 In the case of Government Company, the first auditor shall be appointed by the Comptroller and Auditor General and it will be made within 60 days from the date of incorporation.
 Further, such appointment shall be noted in the Board meeting held immediately after such appointment.
 Such an appointment made by CAG is required to be intimated to the auditor by the Company.

 The Board shall fix the remuneration in case of the first auditor.

 Such first auditor’s appointment shall be made by passing board resolution in Board Meeting or by Circular resolution.

 No requirement to do any filing with the Register of Companies in the case of the First auditor.

-In Government Company if any Auditor is not appointed by Comptroller and Auditor General of India within 60 days then Board of Directors of the Company shall appoint auditor with next 30 days.
+In Government Company, if any Auditor is not appointed by Comptroller and Auditor General of India within 60 days then Board of Directors of the Company shall appoint auditor within next 30 days.

 If Board fails to make such appointment within next 30 days, the Board will inform the members of the Company and they shall make an appointment with 60 days at the extraordinary meeting, such auditor appointed shall hold office till the conclusion of the first annual general meeting.